compbiocore/shallowvariant/README.md

 # Regenerating training data and testing labels

 To regenerate the training data and labels, after spinning up a GCP instance (can be any number of cores), copy and paste everything in `scripts/trainingdata.sh`.
 This will run `make_examples` in training mode, which means generating pileup images and labels.
 Once that is finished running, copy and paste everything in `scripts/trainingdata_callvariants.sh`.
 This will run `call_variants`, which outputs probabilities from the pileup images.
+WARNING: this will likely take 24+ hours.

 # Progress